codersyacht/maximo-knowledge-center/devops/openshift/installation.md

 - Click "_Red Hat OpenShift_".
 - Click on "_Create Cluster_" under _Red Hat OpenShift Container Platform_.
 - Under "_Select an OpenShift cluster type to create_" select "_Local_".
-- Choose Linux or the right operating system and click on "Download OpenShift Local". **Note: This action is already performed in the previous step _Download crc-linux-amd64.tar.xz_.This can be skipped. the previous step _Download crc-linux-amd64.tar.xz_ was not executed, then download this file manually and move it tho the linix machine along with the pull secret**
+- **Note: The following action is already performed in the previous step _Download crc-linux-amd64.tar.xz_.This can be skipped.
+If the previous step _Download crc-linux-amd64.tar.xz_ was not executed, then download this file manually and move it tho the linux machine along with the pull secret to /home/admin/apps/ocp**
+   Choose Linux or the right operating system and click on "Download OpenShift Local".
-- Get the secret by clicking the "_Download Pull secret_".
-Or click on _Copy Pull Secret_.
+- Click on _Copy Pull Secret_.
 Create a file called pull-secret.txt under /home/admin/apps/ocp and paste the secret into it.
+Or Get the secret by clicking the "_Download Pull secret_".
-- This will download two files into your local system: crc-linux-amd64.tar.xz and pull-secret.txt.
+- If you have chosen to download, two files will be downloaded: crc-linux-amd64.tar.xz and pull-secret.txt.
-- If you have doenloaeed both of from browser, move the downloaded files to the Linux server under the non-root (admin) user.
-Example: /home/admin/apps/ocp
+- Move the downloaded files to the Linux server under /home/admin/apps/ocp

 **4. Installing OpenShift Local**